lorislang/MFun.github.io/README.txt

+Custom Camera Controller for Super Mario Deluxe
+A step‑by‑step guide to creating your own control system (camera) for Super Mario Deluxe.
-Eine Anleitung um eine eigene Steuerung für Super Mario Deluxe zu programmieren.
-Based on Massively HTML5 Page by aj@lkn.io
+Based on the Massively HTML5 Page template by aj@lkn.io.

 Credits: